unionai/unionai-docs/source/data-input-output/flyte-file-and-flyte-directory.md

 ### Specifying `remote_path`

-A further variation is to specify `remote_path` when initializing your `FlyteFile` (or `FlyteDirectory`), in which case the underlying data is written to that precise location with no randomization.
+If you specify the `remote_path` when initializing your `FlyteFile` (or `FlyteDirectory`), the underlying data is written to that precise location with no randomization.

 :::{note} Using `remote_path` will overwrite data